Master of International Affairs (MIA)

 Rockefeller's MIA may be completed on a full-time or part-time basis.
 Full-time students will normally complete the program in two years of full-time study by taking three courses each semester and a summer internship.
 Part-time students enrolling in two courses per semester could complete the program of study in three years.
 Part-time, working professionals can take advantage of evening courses to complete the degree and the internship requirement may be waived for those with two years of related work experience.

 International Affairs courses are taught by members of Rockefeller College's International Affairs faculty both on the University at Albany campus and at SUNY facilities in New York City as well as via synchronous distance learning by instructors located in both locations.
 International Affairs students are required to complete at least six courses (24 credits) in residence in either Albany or New York City.
-Please note that in order to comply with their visa requirements, F-1 and J-1 visa holders must complete the entirety of the International Affairs coursework in Albany.

 The MIA curriculum consists of 12 full-semester classes (48 credit hours), including concentration options that allow students to focus the degree towards their personal career goals.
 The four components of the MIA degree program are:

 - Five elective courses, at least three of which must be taken in one concentration area